Fort Lauderdale Misdiagnosis Lawyer

 Types of Misdiagnosis

-There are several categories of misdiagnosis.
-The first is where the healthcare professional, in most cases a physician, gives a totally wrong diagnosis.
-The AARP recently reported that, according to the Journal of the American Medical Association, the most frequently misdiagnosed conditions are colorectal cancer, lung cancer, and breast cancer.
+There are many categories of misdiagnosis.
+One is where the healthcare professional, in most cases a physician, gives a totally wrong diagnosis.
+The AARP recently reported that, according to the Journal of the American Medical Association, frequently misdiagnosed conditions are colorectal cancer, lung cancer, and breast cancer.

 Another category of misdiagnosis is delayed diagnosis.
 That is typically when a patient has been offered several diagnoses, none of which has turned out to be correct.
-When a correct diagnosis is finally made, the risk and potential harm are that the condition has worsened, such as in the case of a cancer metastasizing.
+When a correct diagnosis is finally made after a significant amount of time has passed, the risk and potential harm are that the condition has worsened, such as in the case of a cancer metastasizing, thus making it harder to treat or losing the opportunity to treat the condition completely.

 What Causes Misdiagnosis?

-There is a broad range of reasons for diagnostic errors.
+There are a broad range of reasons for diagnostic errors.
 These include miscommunication between patient and doctor, the patient’s failure to describe symptoms properly, the misreading of a diagnostic test, or the failure of the doctor to order tests that are clearly indicated.
+Sometimes, incorrect medical records can result in a misdiagnosis or delayed diagnosis.
+Sometimes, doctors misread medical records.
 And there are thousands of diseases and a more limited number of symptoms, sometimes making it difficult for physicians to put the two together for a proper diagnosis.
+Medical errors are the most common reason for misdiagnosis or delayed diagnosis.

 When is the Physician Responsible for a Misdiagnosis?